Miranda (state): Spanish Colonization

-During the colony this region became part of the Province of Caracas.
+During the colonial era, this region became part of the Province of Caracas.
 At the end of the 16th century and beginning of the 17th century the highlands were used to cultivate, among other products, wheat destined largely for export to Cartagena de Indias and the Caribbean islands.
 From the second decade of the 17th century, cocoa displaced these crops.
 All commercial activities were monopolized by the Royal Guipuzcoa Company, which generated the first discontents and uprisings against the crown.
 From the beginning of the 17th century, slave labour quickly replaced the Indian labour force, concentrating on the Windward region, which was the largest cocoa producer.
 It was in this region that the first free blacks rose up against their masters, but were later stifled by Spanish troops.

 19th Century

 After the dissolution of Gran Colombia, Venezuela still used the provinces as a political-territorial organization, which had been used for a long time.
 Miranda, at that time, was part of a province.
 Between 1832 and 1855 the use of the province persisted due to the confusion generated by the existence of a state as a political division of the country.

-The division by states did not appear in Venezuela in a concrete way until 1864, when about twenty states were founded which, in the following governments, would be reduced to nine, among these, the founded state of Guzmán Blanco, which by 1873 only covered the region of Aragua.
+The division by states did not appear in Venezuela in a concrete way until 1864, when about twenty states were founded which, in the following governments, would be reduced to nine; among these was the state of Guzmán Blanco, which by 1873 only covered the region of Aragua.